bobbydilley/lindbergh-loader/README.md

 ```

 A default configuration file is provided in `docs/lindbergh.conf`.
 It should be placed in the same folder as the game is run from.
 If no config file is present a default setting will be used.

+## Thanks

+This project has been built by referencing things made by Teknoparrot, Doozer and JayFoxRox so thanks to all of them!